kapila-silwathge/CodingChallenge/README.md

 ##To build
-you need to have maven installed run mvn package from the folder pom.xml exsits.
+you need to have maven installed

+run "mvn package" from the folder where pom.xml exsits.

-IT creates folder "target" and it will have "codingchallenge.war" in it among others.
+It creates folder "target" and it will have "codingchallenge.war" in it among others.

 ##To Run
-#Dependancy
-MongoDB
-Internet Connection
+###Dependancy

+####1.MongoDB

 Download and install MongoDB

-Import  school.json to mongodb(database= codec, collection =school)
+Import  school.json included with this to mongodb

+database= codec

+collection =school

 Command

 mongoimport --db codec --collection school --file school.json  --jsonArray

+####2.Internet Connection

+Internet connection is required while running the applicaton as application uses CDN to download some .js and .css files.

+###Deploy and run

+This was developed and tested  on JBoss AS 7.0.1 running standalone mode.you can coply the created .war file to <JbossHOME>/standalone/deployments folder and start the server.

+After .war is deployed open a browser and type

 http://localhost:8080/codingchallenge

 note: all simple ”codingchallenge”

-CDN are used for .css and .js files.
+##Eclipse IDE Support

-To convert the Maven web project to support Eclipse IDE, in terminal, navigate to “CodingChallenge” folder, issue this command : mvn eclipse:eclipse -Dwtpversion=2.0
+To convert the Maven web project to support Eclipse IDE, in terminal, navigate to “CodingChallenge” folder, issue this command :

+mvn eclipse:eclipse -Dwtpversion=2.0